RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 ### ID generation modes

 Usually, you should allow Redis streams generate its own stream entry IDs.
 You do this by specifying `*` as the ID in calls to XADD.
-However, you _can_ provide your own custom ID when adding entries to a stream, and this is where you need to be careful.
+However, you _can_ provide your own custom ID when adding entries to a stream.

 Because Active-Active databases replicate asynchronously, providing your own IDs can create streams with duplicate IDs.
 This can occur when your write to the same stream from multiple regions.